Table of Contents

 Januvia and Pancreatic Cancer: What’s the Connection?

-According to much academic and post-marketing research, there may be an association between Januvia and pancreatic cancer.
+According to academic and post-marketing research, there may be an association between Januvia and pancreatic cancer.
 This association raises severe concerns because pancreatic cancer is one of the deadliest cancers due to its propensity for being in an advanced stage at the time of diagnosis and the shortage of efficient treatments.

 The type 2 diabetes drug Januvia belongs to a group that slows the metabolism of incretin hormones, notably Glucagon-Like Peptide-1 (GLP-1).
 Because people with type 2 diabetes insufficiently produce GLP-1, Januvia prolongs the time these hormones are active in the circulation, lowering blood sugar levels.